 Please note, this guidance is only for ceremonies which are taking place while there are local coronavirus restrictions in place.
 If there is a national lockdown, marriages and civil partnerships will not be going ahead.
+The latest information is available on our coronavirus update page.

 If you’re having your marriage or civil partnership ceremony at the Register Office, you must read and agree to our coronavirus guidelines below.